jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### defaultReservedTokenBeneficiaryOf

-The beneficiary of reserved tokens when the tier doesn't specify a beneficiary.
+Returns the reserved token beneficiary address used when a tier doesn't specify a beneficiary.
-- _nft The NFT contract to which the reserved token beneficiary applies.

 ```solidity
 mapping(address => address) public override defaultReservedTokenBeneficiaryOf;